Vonage/vonage-node-sdk/packages/numbers/README.md

 The SDK can be used standalone from the main
-[Vonage Server SDK for Node.js](https://github.com/vonage/vonage-node-sdk) if you only need to use the Messages API.
-All you need to do is `require('@vonage/messages')`, and use the returned object to create your own client.
+[Vonage Server SDK for Node.js](https://github.com/vonage/vonage-node-sdk) if you only need to use the Numbers API.
+All you need to do is `require('@vonage/numbers')`, and use the returned object to create your own client.

 ```js